 Then again, maybe not.
 If everything else is at once familiar and unstable, why not genre?
 When Sherman posed for the cover of Art News in 1983, she sat with casual clothes, a shy but open smile, a staged photograph in the background, and studio lighting to each side.
 She was there, but in a blond wig.
 She was revealing her methods but also making a work about them.
 It both was and was not a self-portrait.

 After all those paradoxes, maybe one had better start over, at the beginning.
-MOMA welcomes and frustrates that impulse as well.
+MoMA welcomes and frustrates that impulse as well.
 The retrospective proceeds more or less chronologically, but not quite.
 It has the complete Untitled Film Stills and Centerfolds, worth a visit all by themselves, with separate rooms for most later series.
 It also interrupts the flow for a few thematic asides, mostly on her working methods.
-If you find this presentation revealing but annoying, welcome to the club.
+If you find this presentation revealing but annoying, like magazine covers as "compromised media" for Robert Heinecken, Join the club.

 It can seem arbitrary, with Society Portraits of wealthy older women turning up almost anywhere.
 It can seem like whitewashing, by dispersing or downplaying some of the most shocking and ugly work.
 At least one critic (surely not I) wished for more of the Clowns and the 1980s, with Sherman not so much disguised as half buried in prosthetic flesh and precious bodily fluids.
 On the other hand, the show complements nicely her recent exhibitions, and it has every reason to act accessible.
 Almost every critic has described giving up on her as she becomes more outrageous and artificial, only to find her essential once and for all—even if they can never agree on when.
 If you have much the same feeling, and you will, you are experiencing Sherman's déjà vu all over again.